Why work at D.A. Blodgett – St. John’s? Click here to learn more.

 At D.A.
 Blodgett - St. John's we offer competitive salaries, excellent benefits, and a positive/supportive work environment.
-We are an Equal Opportunity Employer.
+We are an Equal Opportunity Employer with a commitment to diversity and cultural competence.
 To apply for a position, unless otherwise indicated below, please send resume with cover letter, including salary or wage preference, as well as any questions to: email@example.com.

-DIRECT CARE COUNSELOR – Full-time, part-time, on-call and various shifts available.
-Counselor role providing direct care for children and youth living in an open residential program at St. John’s Home.
+DIRECT CARE COUNSELOR – Full time, second and third shifts available.
+Counselor role providing direct care for children and youth living in an open program at D. A. Blodgett - St. John’s Residential Homes.
 Counselors see to the physical and emotional needs of the residents who have experienced some form of abuse and/or neglect.
 Counselors will model and teach appropriate social skills while working closely with a staff therapist to implement individualized treatment plans.
-This role demands an individual with strong relationship building skills, physical and emotional stamina and an ability to work in a team environment.
-Completion of a Bachelor's degree in social work, psychology, criminal justice, or a similar field is preferred.
-Valid Drivers License with a good driving record is required.
+This role demands an individual with strong relationship building skills, physical and emotional stamina and an ability to work in a team environment in order to provide a family setting.
+Counselors act in a parental role by meeting basic needs of youth.
+Completion of a Bachelor's degree in a human services field is preferred.
+Valid Driver’s License with a good driving record is required.
 Those interested in starting a career in the child welfare field or those with a desire to help struggling children and teenagers are encouraged to apply.

 COMMUNITY LIVING SUPPORTS AIDE – Part-time with flexible schedule working with developmentally delayed or severely emotionally disturbed children.
 Meeting with the child in the family home to teach, train and/or assist the child with his or her needs that may increase or maintain personal self sufficiency.
 Child welfare experience preferred.